-In the last couple of decades, our understanding of genetics has grown dramatically, providing overwhelming evidence that humans share common ancestors with all life on earth.
-Here are some of the main types of genetic evidence for common ancestry.
+Our understanding of genetics has grown dramatically, providing overwhelming evidence that humans share common ancestors with all life on earth.

 The more research that is done on DNA, the more evidence we find that all life is related.

 Did we help answer your question?
 Try these related questions for more:

 If you enjoyed reading this Common Question, we recommend you check out the following: